vaidasian/webdriverio-appium-cucumber/README.md

 When 2 out of 3 scenarios in the feature file "./src/features/product/product.feature" will be set to @skip then no error will occur, see ./bugs/2023-08-15_appium_wdio_retry_single_scenario_no_issue_wdio-0-0.log.
+Could not reproduce on github actions with emulator android, see ./bugs/2023-08-16_appium_wdio_retry_multiple_scenario_no_issue_emulator_github-actions_wdio-0-0.log or GitHub Actions tab for more logs.

 Question: How to best use Cucumber's retry logic on appium w/o getting errors?
 ```